Tyler Stephenson Player Props: Reds vs. Nationals

 - The 7.5 strikeouts per nine innings compiled by the Nationals pitching staff ranks 29th in MLB.

-- The Nationals have a 4.92 team ERA that ranks 27th across all MLB pitching staffs.
+- The Nationals' 4.90 team ERA ranks 27th among all league pitching staffs.

-- The Nationals give up the third-most home runs in baseball (154 total, 1.4 per game).
+- Nationals pitchers combine to surrender the most home runs in baseball (157 total, 1.4 per game).

+- Adon will make his first start of the season for the Nationals.

 © 2023 Data Skrive.
 All rights reserved.